Eyes Wide Shut (1999)

 Within the context of the film, another possible interpretation is that there is no mask on the pillow.
 It's not really there.
 It is a purely symbolic way to show Bill's realization that he can never forget or leave behind his near-infidelity.
 It is something that will go to bed with him forever.
 Every night he lays his head down, there it will be.

-A third interpretation is that the masked orgy-goers had sent someone to enter the apartment and left the mask there as a threat and a warning to Bill not to interfere with them again.
+A third interpretation is that the masked orgy-goers had sent an agent to enter the apartment who left the mask there as a threat and a warning to Bill not to interfere with them again.
 Note: when Bill is forced to take off his mask at the masked party/orgy he holds onto it for the rest of the scene.
 But in the next scene when he arrives home, the mask is nowhere to be seen, and no explanation is ever given as to whether Bill took the mask home with him, or dropped it on his way out of the mansion.
+Edit

 Bill is under the impression that the woman who took an overdose in the bathroom at Victor Zeigler's party is the same woman who 'redeemed' him at the masked ball and is also the same woman whom he read about in the newspaper and whose corpse he visited at the morgue.
 Victor allows Bill to believe this because it is convenient and would prevent Bill from investigating further i.e. nothing happened to her after the masked ball and she subsequently took a second accidental overdose which this time killed her.